mjparangot/GTthriftshop/README.md

 displayed on the website.
 Click "View Post" to connect to the Facebook post and continue transactions from there.

 Backend is totally set up.
+Posts from Facebook are being categorized via hashtags.
 We are currently waiting for our front-end team to finish their part of the project over the weekend.